nilp0inter/jupyter-tincan/README.md

 $ jupyter tincan create-kernel /usr/local/share/jupyter/kernels/python3 > python3-tincan/kernel.json
 ```

-This will create a new kernel spec file called `tincan-python3.json` in the directory `python3-tincan`.
+This will create a new kernel spec file called `kernel.json` in the `python3-tincan` directory.

 You can now install this kernel spec into Jupyter:

 ```console
 $ jupyter kernelspec install python3-tincan